shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 ## Signage

-Hackers also received pairs of red-cyan 3D glasses, which allowed them to view the event banners in 3D!
+Hackers also received pairs of red-cyan 3D glasses, which they could use to view event banners in 3D!

 <div class="image-set image-set-six" markdown="1">